alexandresanlim/Badges4-README.md-Profile/README.md

 It's only possible because of [Shields Project](https://github.com/badges/shields), [Simple Icons](https://github.com/simple-icons/simple-icons) & beloved all [Contributors](https://github.com/alexandresanlim/Badges4-README.md-Profile/graphs/contributors).
 We do respect & love our all contributors.

-**Important:** Every month the Contributors list will be updated by observing their contributions.
+**Note:** Every month the Contributors list will be updated by observing their contributions.

 |                                                                                                                                                    Author                                                                                                                                                     |                                                                                                                                     Collaborator                                                                                                                                      |
 | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |